-Longbowmen became a formidable arsenal in an armies attacking capabilities and English longbowmen became highly regarded and well paid medieval soldiers and many became mercenaries available to the highest bidder!
+Longbowmen became a formidable arsenal in armies attacking capabilities and English longbowmen became highly regarded and well-paid medieval soldiers and many became mercenaries available to the highest bidder!

 The Crossbow was a medieval range weapon that had a shorter range than the longbow.
 The Crossbow was shaped like a cross and is recorded to have been used by medieval European armies beginning at least as early as the 11th century.

-The medieval crossbow enabled the wielder to quickly fire a range of bolts towards the enemy with great energy, although the accuracy of the crossbow was not as good as the longbow and the bolts were used instead of arrows.
+The medieval crossbow enabled the wielder to quickly fire a range of bolts (not arrows) towards the enemy with great energy, although the accuracy, speed, and power of the crossbow were not as good as the longbow and the bolts were used instead of arrows.

 By the late medieval period, crossbowmen were considered one of the most vital parts of the army and were frequently deployed as skirmishers as well as important defensive fighters.